U.S. tax requirements for YouTube earnings

 Learn more about tax withholding on YouTube or review FAQs on submitting your U.S. tax info to Google.

 Google is required to collect tax info from creators in the YouTube Partner Program (YPP).
-If any tax deductions apply, Google will withhold taxes on YouTube earnings from viewers in the U.S. from ad views, YouTube Premium, Super Chat, Super Stickers, and Channel Memberships.
+If any tax deductions apply, Google will withhold taxes on YouTube earnings from viewers in the U.S. from ad views, YouTube Premium, Super Chat, Super Stickers, Super Thanks, and Channel Memberships.

 Why Google withholds U.S. taxes